vechain/vevote/docs/VeVote.md

                    = 840 voting units
 ```

-> 🧑‍💻 Dev Note: In the contract, multipliers are stored as whole numbers scaled by 100 (e.g. 150 = 1.5).
+> 🧑‍💻 Dev Note: In the smart contract, multipliers are stored as whole numbers scaled by 100 (e.g. 150 = 1.5).

 ### ➕ Holding Multiple Nodes